-- 1 Choose Preferences from the File menu. - 2 Click the Colors category in the Preferences dialog box.
+- 1 Choose Preferences from the File menu. - 2 Click the Colors category in the Preferences dialog box. - 1 Click Colors to access the color management settings

 3 Choose None for the type of color management.

 Any colors defined in FreeHand are sent to the device in CMYK, even those defined using other color models.
 For best results, use the color definition methods described on page 25.